DaveBenham/VenomModules/README.md

 ### MIX CV input
 The polyphonic mix CV input is normalled to 10V, and it attenuates the mix level (or possibly amplifies and/or inverts, depending on VCA mode).
 0v represents off, and 10V is unity.
 The exact behavior of the CV depends on the VCA mode.

+### CHAIN input
+The polyphonic chain input allows multiple VCA MIX 4 to be connected in series, without consuming any of the numbered inputs.
+The chain input is normalled to 0V, and is added to the mix prior to the Mix level modulation.

 ### MIX output
 The final mix is output here.
 The final mix output may be clipped and/or have DC offset removed, depending on the settings of the Clip and DC buttons.